mojahidmamu/FAUGEI/README.md

 # 🌸 Flower Shop Website

-A fully responsive flower shop landing page built using **HTML5** and **Vanilla CSS**.
+A fully responsive flower shop landing page built using **HTML5** and **Tailwind CSS**.
 This project was created as part of an assignment and follows all requirements provided via Figma design.

 ---